 - Hitmonchan in Pokémon games has them the same as in anime and Poliwhirl has white ones.
 The former is primarily fighting type and while the latter's main focus is Making a Splash, he can learn fighting, too.

-- Averted in Punch-Out!!: Lil' mac's gloves are green.
-Likewise in the 2009 Wii release his gloves are a different color depending on what circuit the player is in, as he wears the afromentenioned green gloves in the minor circuit, Light Blue Gloves in the Major Circuit, Red Gloves in the World Circuit (Which justifies the trope), and Golden Gloves in Title Defense.
+- Averted in Punch-Out!!: Little Mac's gloves are green.
+Likewise in the 2009 Wii release his gloves are a different color depending on what circuit the player is in, as he wears the aforementioned green gloves in the minor circuit, Light Blue Gloves in the Major Circuit, Red Gloves in the World Circuit (Which justifies the trope), and Golden Gloves in Title Defense.
+Played straight with some CPU opponents, such as Glass Joe, Bear Hugger and Bald Bull (who wear them both in the Contender and Title Defense bouts), as well as Donkey Kong.

 - The game's Title Defense mode gives Aran Ryan a boxing glove whip.
 How nobody calls him out for it is beyond me.
 The glove on the whip is purple (the ones he's wearing are a light green).